pcanz/pPEG/Readme.md

     \u1234       4 hex digits
     \U12345678   8 hex digits

-A backslach character followed by any other character(s) is simply a literal backslash character.
+A backslash character followed by any other character(s) is simply a literal backslash character.

 For portability a pEG grammar should not use any other escape codes, even when a programming language string might allow other escape codes.